Spotted-SJSU/Spotted-Game/docs/guides/README.md

 ### Getting Started
 1. **Registration**
    - Navigate to the signup page
-   - Enter your email and password
+   - Enter your username and password
-   - Verify your email address
+   - Create your account to start playing

 2. **Logging In**
    - Go to the login page
    - Enter your credentials
-   - Access your dashboard
+   - Access the game interface

-3. **Creating a Game**
+3. **Playing the Game**
-   - Click "Create Game" button
-   - Select game settings
-   - Share the game code with friends

-4. **Joining a Game**
-   - Click "Join Game" button
-   - Enter the game code
+   - Once logged in, you'll join the active game automatically
+   - Find the hidden flag in the background image as quickly as possible
+   - Click or tap where you think the flag is hidden
+   - Score points based on accuracy and speed
+   - Chat with other players using the integrated chat system

+4. **Game Cycle**
+   - 20 seconds of gameplay to find the flag
+   - 10 seconds of summary showing scores and flag location
+   - Game cycles continue with new flag positions and images

+## Mobile Support Features
+- Touch-based flag detection
+- Responsive UI adapts to different screen sizes
+- Collapsible chat interface on small screens
+- Portrait and landscape orientation support
-   - Wait for the game to start
+- Optimized performance for mobile devices

 ## Development Guide